Women are Problem Solvers! Investing in Them is the Key to Inclusive Growth.

 Going First: Courage to Lead Purposefully and Inspire Action

-Nell Derick Debevoise, Founder and CEO of Inspiring Capital, a certified B Corp that offers purposeful leadership development content and programming to accelerate the movement of business as a force for good provided this article as is a companion to her podcast Going First: Courage to Lead Purposefully and Inspire Action.
+Nell Derick Debevoise, Founder and CEO of Inspiring Capital, a certified B Corp that offers purposeful leadership development content and programming to accelerate the movement of business as a force for good, provided this article as a companion to her podcast Going First: Courage to Lead Purposefully and Inspire Action.

 The way we work is broken.
 Workplace trends show that employees are resigning in greater volume than ever, jobs are being created at a slower rate than any of the prior 7 months, and employee wellbeing is flatlining at best.
 The seeds of employee distrust were planted well before Covid-19 and now they become a problem that no employer can ignore.